khaledov/different-config-app/README.md

         },
 ```

-and add a new staging section for your new file as following
+then add the new staging section for your new file as following
 ```
 "serve": {
          ...